 Taking care of your mental health can help the HPA axis to stay in balance and regulate cortisol levels so that your sleep quality won’t suffer the consequences.
 Regular stress management practices such as meditation, yoga, creative expression, and physical activity have all been found to help improve sleep and overall well-being, and balance the nervous system.

 The quality of sleep you get matters.
 Whether you’re falling asleep at work or waking up groggy every day, it’s important to understand why you’re always tired.

-If you feel like you’re sleeping for ample time through the night, your tiredness may be due to a sleep disorder, such as sleep apnea.
-It could also be related to chronic fatigue or an iron deficiency.
-Seeking out professional medical advice can help you get to the bottom of your persistent tiredness so you can get back to feeling your best and stop losing sleep over it.
+If you feel like you’re sleeping for ample time throughout the night, your tiredness may be due to a sleep disorder, such as sleep apnea.
+It could also be related to chronic fatigue syndrome or an iron deficiency.
+Seeking out professional medical advice can help you get to the bottom of your persistent tiredness, so you can get back to feeling your best and stop losing sleep over it.